helios1101/theKhabar/README.md

 Once you are sure that the change is complete and ready simply follow the instructions
 1. git add .
-2. git commit -am "<some suitable message>"
+2. git commit -m "<some suitable message>"
 3. git push origin <branch name>

 If your changess are mergable we will be happy to merge.